strangehurst/PNML.jl/docs/src/evaluate.md

 ### Operator that constructs a multiset of sort dot.

 A marking is a multiset of a place's sorttype.
-The output sort of the operator must be of this sort (equatSorts is true and sortof(place) == sortof(marking)).
+The output sort of the operator must be of this sort (equatSorts is true and sort of place == sort of marking).

 The output sort of numberof is the sort of the element in 2nd subterm.